How to Get a UPS Refund for Late Delivery

 Filing by Phone

 Alternatively, you can file your claim by phone by calling 1-800-742-5877.
 When it’s your turn after waiting, say “refund”.
-You should gather the same information as listed above.
+You should gather the same information as listed above, including Payment Details (such as account information or proof of payment) and the tracking number for the UPS package.
 The customer service representative will walk you through the rest of the process.

 Filing a claim online is the easiest option for most businesses.
 After you file your request for a UPS refund for late delivery, you can check the claim’s status through the Billing Center Claims Dashboard.
 Claims take an average of ten days to be processed.